Classical Mechanics: Classical Mechanics

 It is also possible to deal with Gaussian integrals over Grassmann variables.
 If $\theta$ is an $n$ component Grassmann vector with $n$ even, and $\textsl{B}$ an $n$ by $n$ antisymmetric matrix, then eq.
 (139) can be used to show that

 Proving this involves making a transformation on $\textsl{B}$ so that it has a sequence of 2 by 2 blocks along its diagonal with zeros everywhere else.
-(See eq.
-(2.166) below.)
 Furthermore, we can show that if $\theta$ and $\phi$ are independent Grassmann vectors of dimension $n$, then

 for a matrix $H$.

 There is also a canonical formalism associated with Grassmann quantities that are dynamical variables.
 A Lagrangian in this case is a function of both ordinary variables $q_i(t)$ and Grassmann variables $\theta_i (t)$.
 Variation of the action